davidsmakerworks/ai-artist/README.md

 - Improve handling of new OpenAI API response format
 - Allow authenticated web access to recent creations
 - Track recent daydream topics to avoid getting stuck on particular subjects (jellyfish, mermaids, etc.)
-- Add support for Stable Image Core and Stable Diffusion 3 models
+- Add support for Stable Image Core presets in place of prompt prefixes when using Core model
+- Implement support for different image models for user prompts and daydreams (i.e., to use better model for user prompts and more economical model for daydreams)
+- Implement automatic resizing of returned images that don't fit the desired size